 Key Takeaways

-- Merchant onboarding is now a critical revenue and conversion control point, directly impacting time to revenue, post-contract conversion, and sales credibility for banks, PSPs, merchant acquirers, Payfacs, and ISOs.
+- Merchant onboarding is a revenue and conversion control point.
+The time between contract signature and merchant activation directly affects time to revenue, post-contract conversion, and sales credibility.

 What Merchant Onboarding Really Represents Today